Inuvik: Demographics

+Ethnicity

 As of the 2021 Canadian census there were 1,990 people who identified as Indigenous.
 Of these 63.6 per cent were Inuvialuit (Inuit, predominantly Uummarmiut), 26.1 per cent First Nations, 5.8 per cent Métis and 4.8 per cent reported other Indigenous heritage.
 The non-Indigenous population of Inuvik was 36.6 per cent.
+Inuvik is home to a diverse immigrant population, making it one of the most cosmopolitan towns in Northern Canada.

+Local Gwichʼin are enrolled in the Inuvik Native Band.

+Language

 The main language spoken in Inuvik is English, though schools teach and a handful of local people still speak Inuinnaqtun (Inuvialuktun), and Gwichʼin.
 Local CBC Radio, CHAK (AM), broadcasts an hour of programming a day in each of these languages.

-Local Gwichʼin are enrolled in the Inuvik Native Band.
+Religion

 There are also about 100 Muslims, most of whom came there for economic opportunities.
 A small mosque (dubbed "Little mosque on the tundra" in reference to the CBC show Little Mosque on the Prairie) was established in 2010.

 Geography

 Inuvik is located on the East Channel of the Mackenzie Delta, approximately 100 km from the Arctic Ocean and approximately 200 km north of the Arctic Circle.
 The tree line lies north of Inuvik, and the town is surrounded by boreal forest.

 Due to its northern location, Inuvik experiences an average of 56 days of midnight sun every summer and 30 days of polar night every winter.